Dunmore (ship): Design and construction

 Dunmore was purpose designed for the 'blue metal' trade by Sydney marine engineer, John Wildridge, of J. Wildridge & Sinclair Ltd. William Sinclair of the same firm designed the ill-fated sixty-miler, Undola.
 Dunmore was built at the Rock Davis shipyard, at Blackwall, on Brisbane Water.
 Her engine was built by Muir and Hanson, of Glasgow.
 Her engine and equipment were fitted by William Grant and Messrs.
 McCredie and Sons, Pyrmont.

 Description

 She had two masts, and was fore-and-aft rigged as a schooner, making her what was known as an auxiliary steamer.
 The masts could also be used during unloading.

 Her hull was constructed from 'colonial hardwood' with kauri deck planking.
 There was top-gallant forecastle for accommodating her crew, and a bridgehouse amid ship, with rooms for officers, and at her aft was a small saloon and storeroom.
 She had a single hold, 11 feet deep, accommodating 300 tons of 'blue metal'.

-Her engine, built by Muir and Hanson, of Glasgow, was a triple-compound reciprocating steam engine, with surface condenser, of 358 indicated horsepower.
+Her engine was a triple-compound reciprocating steam engine, with surface condenser, of 358 indicated horsepower.
 The three cylinders were of 12 inch 20 inch and 32½ inch diameters respectively. all with 24 inch stroke.
 Her steel boiler had a steam pressure of 160 p.s.i.